Salman Khan: 1994–1999: Rise to prominence

+2000–2009: Sporadic success

+Despite some big successes, most of Khan's films were commercial failures during this period, including Chal Mere Bhai (2000), Kahin Pyaar Na Ho Jaaye (2000), Tumko Na Bhool Paayenge (2002), Yehi Hai Jalwa (2002), Garv: Pride & Honour (2004), Phir Milenge (2004), Dil Ne Jise Apna Kahaa (2004), Lucky - No Time for Love (2005), Kyon Ki (2005), Shaadi Karke Phas Gaya Yaar (2006), Jaan-E-Mann (2006), Baabul (2006), Salaam-E-Ishq (2007), God Tussi Great Ho (2008), Yuvvraaj (2008), Main Aurr Mrs. Khanna (2009), and London Dreams (2009).

 In 2001, Khan appeared in Chori Chori Chupke Chupke, which addressed the issue of surrogate childbirth.
 In it, Khan played the role of a rich industrialist who hires a surrogate mother after his wife becomes infertile.
 Sukanya Verma of Reddit wrote that the film had an absurd storyline, but also spontaneous performances from the cast, helping to minimise its other flaws.
 In 2002, he starred in Hum Tumhare Hain Sanam.

 For Tere Naam (2003), Taran Adarsh said of him, "Salman Khan is exceptional in a role that fits him to the T. He breathes fire in sequences that demand uneasiness.
 But beneath the tough exterior lies a vulnerable person and this facet in particular comes to the fore in the latter reels.
 His emotional outbursts are splendid..."
 Director Satish Kaushik considered Khan's work in the film to be strong, saying of it, "Salman has given a great performance in the film.
 He's given an intense, unconventional performance.
 I believe this is the best performance of Salmans career so far."
 His career progressed with comedies like Mujhse Shaadi Karogi (2004) and No Entry (2005).

 Khan started 2007 with the ensemble film Salaam-e-Ishq.
 He appeared in the Hollywood movie, Marigold opposite American actress Ali Larter.
 The film told the love story of an Indian man and an American woman.

 Khan hosted the second season of the game show 10 Ka Dum during 2009.
-According to a 2008 report from BizAsia UK, the show earned enough target rating points (TRPs) for Sony Entertainment Television to regain its third position in the Indian television ratings.
+According to a 2008 report from Biz Asia UK, the show earned enough target rating points (TRPs) for Sony Entertainment Television to regain its third position in the Indian television ratings.